 F Streetcar: This will take you all the way to Fisherman's Wharf.
 It's a slow ride but worth your while as it takes you past top attractions along the way including the Ferry Building, Alcatraz Landing (where you grab the ferries to Alcatraz), then Pier 39 and finishes at Fisherman's Wharf.
 You can pick it up at stops along Market Street.

 Cable Cars: All three cable cars have stops in downtown San Francisco.
 You can take the Powell/Hyde or the Powell/Mason all the way to Fisherman's Wharf.

 Buses: There are numerous buses that come through this area.
-Popular routes include the 30 to Chinatown, the 6 or 7 to Haight-Ashbury, the 21 to the Painted Ladies, and the 5 to Golden Gate Park.
+Popular routes include the 30 to Chinatown, the 6 or 7 to Haight-Ashbury, and the 5 to Golden Gate Park.

 If you plan to drive, you will find quite a few parking options.
 It can be a hectic part of town, so make sure to stay alert as there are pedestrians and scooters all around the downtown San Francisco area.

 Sutter Stockton: The Sutter Stockton Garage is a great option for those heading to the Financial District or Union Square.
 It's one of the largest garages in the area and well located next to several districts.
 444 Stockton Street.

 Union Square Garage: The Union Square Garage is my top pick for those visiting the Union Square area.
 It's a medium sized garage underneath Union Square Park.
 It's great if you plan to go shopping or grab dinner in this district.
 333 Post Street.